-What I encountered was a thin smile — the presenter had this thin smile plastered on his face right from the start to the end of his presentation — and that lasted for a good hour and half.
-Fortunately, I had my iPad with me — so I used it to good advantage to pencil all my thoughts immediately!
+What I encountered was a thin smile.
+The presenter had this thin smile plastered on his face right from the start to the end of his presentation, and that lasted for a good hour and a half.
+Fortunately, I had my tablet with me.
+So, I used it to good advantage to pencil all my thoughts immediately!

 Before we get to these thoughts, what exactly is a thin smile?
 Fortunately I found a picture on Microsoft Office that shows exactly what I encountered!

 We all do realize that the opposite of a smiling speaker is a grumpy one.
 Yes, that’s not a great alternative.
 Yet, how many of you can tolerate a speaker who has a thin smile all through his or her presentation?
 So what is the correct balance between smiling too much, and just being happy?
 Here are some thoughts to share.
 You can use these as guidelines to help you prevent a death-by-smiling experience.